NOC-OI/introduction-to-conda-for-data-scientists/setup.md

 # Installation Instructions

+## Anaconda vs Miniconda vs Miniforge

+Anaconda is a distribution of the Conda package manager and a number of other useful packages.
+Traditionally this lesson recommended installing Anaconda as an easy way to get everything required.
+Anaconda has changed it's licensing terms and now requires users at [organisations with more than 200 employees to pay for a license](https://www.anaconda.com/pricing/terms-of-service-faqs).
+This does not apply to "accredited educational institutions" but the policy for institutions which focus on research rather than education is unclear.
+This restriction also applies to Miniconda and using the defaults software channel in Conda.
+The Mini Forge distribution has been created as an open source community supported alternative that does not have these license restrictions.
+To avoid any potential licensing problems it is recommended to use Miniforge for this lesson.

 ## Check to see if Conda is already installed

-If you have ever installed the [Anaconda Python distribution](https://www.anaconda.com/distribution/) on your local machine, then you already have Conda installed!
+If you have ever installed [Miniforge](https://conda-forge.org/download/) on your local machine, then you already have Conda installed!
 Mac and Linux users can check whether Conda is installed by running the following command in a terminal.

 ~~~
 $ which conda
-/Users/$USERNAME/miniconda3/bin/conda
+/Users/$USERNAME/miniforge3/bin/conda
 ~~~
 {: .language-bash}

 If Conda has already been installed on your machine, then this command should return the absolute path to the conda executable.

-Windows users should search for "Anaconda" to see if the "Anaconda Command Prompt" shows up as an option, if it does then you already have Conda installed.
+Windows users should search for "Miniforge" to see if the "Miniforge Prompt" shows up as an option, if it does then you already have Conda installed.

-> ## Old version of Anaconda?
+> ## Old version of Conda?
 >
-> If you previously installed the Anaconda Python distribution you may have an old version of Conda.
+> If you previously installed a Conda distribution you may have an old version of Conda.
 You
 > can check your version of Conda with the following command.
 >
 > ~~~